SafaaQutub18/-Al-rahal_Al-maky-game/README.md

 ## About:
 - An Arabic game thay teaches children about Makkah.

-- It is developer using JavaFX.
+- It is developed using JavaFX.